keithpjolley/python_graph_demo/README.md

 file size limit.
 You probably will want to unzip it and update the `pd.readcsv()` function call.
 The downside to leaving it zipped is that it will slow down reading in the data a bit.

+[This notebook](https://github.com/keithpjolley/python_graph_demo) is available on GitHub and as a static web-page (disconnected from Python) [here](https://www.jamulheavyindustries.com/presentations/pythonsd_graph/).